Put-in-Bay Lodging What will The Future Hold?

 What will Put-in-Bay Ohio look like in 2030?
 How will Put-in-Bay Lodging adapt?
-Or perhaps a better way to think of this is “who do we want to be”?
+Or perhaps a better way to think of this is, “who do we want to be”?
 Currently, Lake Erie Shores and Islands is our “brand” for the greater Erie and Ottawa County areas.
 Our local bed tax dollars go into helping to fund the Ottawa County Visitors Bureau, aka Lake Erie Shores and Islands.
-Their mission is to promote Put-in-Bay Attractions and the “shores and island” region.
+They aim to promote Put-in-Bay Attractions and the “shores and island” region.
 Most importantly they are tasked with putting “heads in beds”, keeping our Put-in-Bay lodging partners busy.

-As Put-in-Bay Ohio continues to grow our own “brand” we are now able to accommodate more overnight guests than ever before at our Put-in-Bay Hotels & Resorts.
-For years our Put-in-Bay island economy has thrived on “day trippers” but the long-term focus is trending towards extending our season and increasing the awareness of the Lake Erie region, especially the islands here in the western basin.
+As Put-in-Bay Ohio continues to grow our own “brand,” we can now accommodate more overnight guests than ever at our Put-in-Bay Hotels & Resorts.
+For years our Put-in-Bay island economy has thrived on “day trippers.”
+Still, the long-term focus is trending towards extending our season and increasing the awareness of the Lake Erie region, especially the islands here in the western basin.

-Whether sports tourism development takes the form of sports events, active participation or sport heritage activities, it draws on local resources and forms part of the complex dynamic of community life.”
-So sports minded youth and adults utilizing local facilities, food, and lodging on a regular basis could be a top choice.
-But, there are many options open to us.
+Whether sports tourism development involves sports events, active participation or sport heritage activities, it draws on local resources and forms part of the complex dynamic of community life.”
+So sports-minded youth and adults utilizing local facilities, food, and lodging regularly could be a top choice.
+But there are many options open to us.
 I bring this up because the Bass Islands are a great example of a “community foundation” for business growth.
 The Recent expansion of the Put-in-Bay Resort by Mark Mathys (the 4th expansion in 9 years) demonstrates the strong and growing demand for accommodations.

-Let’s look at Mackinac Island for instance.
-When we visited them this winter we discovered that they had identified weddings as a growth industry.
+Let’s look at Mackinac Island, for instance.
+When we visited them this winter, we discovered that they had identified weddings as a growth industry.
 One business owner I spoke with had embraced this and opened a formal wear rental shop.
 They had over 750 weddings last year!
 This year’s Put-in-Bay Music Fest is taking a step in this direction by co-hosting an American Cornhole Association Cornhole Tournament.
-Sport, entertainment and other non-vocational hobbies like car and boat collecting can drive tourism very effectively.
+Sport, entertainment, and other non-vocational hobbies like car and boat collecting can drive tourism effectively.
 We have a great base in place.
 Could this be our future growth area for Put-in-Bay Lodging?